If you want help with your book, you can learn more about my writing coaching services here.

 The cabbies in New York led me to some truly delicious food: souvlaki in Queens, fufu in the Bronx, goat curry in Brooklyn.
 Still, in limiting my adventures to the back seat, I sensed I was missing something.
 Then I met Iris and Constance Marie, two lady cab drivers who loved their jobs—and convinced me to become a yellow cab driver myself.

 Driving a cab didn't just change my relationship with the city and my writing.
-It also taught me be more receptive: at least once a shift, a passenger would say or do something that surprised me in a good way.
-I learned to hold my assumptions in check, to have the courage to let people show me who they were.
+It also taught me be more receptive: at least once a shift, a passenger would say or do something that surprised me—in a good way.
+I learned to be more aware of my assumptions, to practice letting people show me who they were.

 A few months into cab driving in New York, I read a Lonely Planet piece about Berlin taxi drivers "who know as much about Nietzsche as they do about sausage."
 I couldn't resist the idea of traveling to Berlin to find out if this was true.